|

 there are the spin-offs, the stuff with Bruce and Ribbons, as

 well as the stuff with Sailor Stylin' in London.
+NETTG is about blowing things up, it's about strange

 ideas and strange humor.
 It's also about me growing up while I'm